magmide/magmide/README.md

 To achieve this goal, the language will be fully **dependently typed** and use the [Calculus of Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions) much like [Coq](https://en.wikipedia.org/wiki/Coq).
 I find [Adam Chlipala's "Why Coq?"](http://adam.chlipala.net/cpdt/html/Cpdt.Intro.html) arguments convincing in regard to this choice.

-The [metacoq](https://github.com/MetaCoq/metacoq) and ["Coq Coq Correct!"](https://www.irif.fr/~sozeau/research/publications/drafts/Coq_Coq_Correct.pdf) projects have already done the work of formalizing and verifying Coq using Coq, so they will be very helpful while implementing Magma.
+The [metacoq](https://github.com/MetaCoq/metacoq) and ["Coq Coq Correct!"](https://www.irif.fr/~sozeau/research/publications/drafts/Coq_Coq_Correct.pdf) projects have already done the work of formalizing and verifying Coq using Coq, so they will be very helpful while implementing Magmide.

 ## Capable of bare metal performance